learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 **Key takeaway: Use the Open button to get started with a lab.**

 Getting to work on a new lab is very simple: you'll want to simply click the "Open" button on the toolbar.
+Note: This button is only active for labs and will be inactive for lessons that do not require coding to pass.

 ![Nitrous Open](https://curriculum-content.s3.amazonaws.com/learn-ver/nitrous_open_highlight.png)